nataliaburduk/react-code-test/README.md

 ## Guidelines

 * Solution should be written in React
-* You can upload your solution to GitHub or send us a ZIP file with the solution at careers@tymeshift.com
+* You can upload your solution to GitHub or send us a ZIP file with the solution via email (via reply in Breezy)
 * We tried to create a task with a small scope but take all the time you need to feel comfortable with your solution and do it at your own pace

 ## What we're looking for